 Some of this fear was natural.
 Childhood is full of anxiety that often manifests nightmares and monsters that no one else can see.
 On the dirt road where I grew up, there were only a few other kids and we all had our own stories about things we had seen in our houses or out our windows late at night.
 Most homes in those days didn’t have air conditioning and so many a summer night was spent with the windows open, listening to the cicadas shrieking and the demonic howls of the neighborhood cats.
 The night air was thick as velvet and oppressively hot despite the box fan blowing aggressively from the window.
 There were many nights I drifted in and out of sleep, unsettled by the heat and night sounds until the sun began to rise and I could finally relax into unconsciousness.

 Southern Maryland in general was a haunted place.
 In its almost 400 year history since Leonard Calvert first settled there, there was a lot of conflict and bloodshed.
 Colonizing new lands is seldom if ever a peaceful process.
 There were conflicts between the settlers.
 There was slavery.
 There were native tribes who simply disappeared.
-There were disease epidemics and harsh weather, both of which can lead certain people to believe there is a witch that needs to hang or drive her from her home with fire on a frigid winter night.
+There were disease epidemics and harsh weather, both of which can lead certain people to believe there is a witch that needs to hang or driven from her home with fire on a frigid winter night.